-Cambodia has seen remarkably swift economic growth since the end of civil conflict in in the 1990s (Solcomb 2010), with much of the economic development built upon the growth of the agricultural sector (Eliste & Zorya 2015; Kong et al. 2019).
-This economic development has brought many benefits, including poverty reduction and food security (World Bank 2014), yet Cambodia’s forests have paid a heavy price for the expansion of the agricultural sector.
+Cambodia has seen swift economic growth since the end of civil conflict in in the 1990s (Solcomb 2010), with much of the economic development built upon the growth of the agricultural sector (Eliste & Zorya 2015; Kong et al. 2019).
+This economic development has brought many benefits, including poverty reduction and food security (World Bank 2014), yet Cambodia’s forests have paid a price for the expansion of the agricultural sector.
 Forest loss, even within protected areas, has increased as a result of the boom in ELCs (Watson et al. 2014; Davis et al. 2015).
 To minimise future forest loss and the associated loss of biodiversity, ecosystem services, and local livelihoods, Cambodia needs to reduce deforestation rates and move towards a forest transition by establishing appropriate policies, legal frameworks, and importantly, the governance to effectively implement such mechanisms (Riggs et al. 2018).
 Identifying which development pathway Cambodia is on, and the measures that are required to move towards a forest transition, will require a greater understanding of the relationships between economic development, forest loss, and agriculture.
 There has been some research on drivers of forest loss in Cambodia, for example the direct effect of ELCs on forest cover (Davis et al. 2015), drivers of deforestation in the north western uplands of the country (Kong et al. 2019), social and political factors influencing forest transition (Riggs et al. 2018).
 Yet there have been no studies that investigate the relationships between macroeconomics, agriculture, and forest loss at the country scale.

 In this study, we aim to address this research gap and provide quantitative evidence of relationships between measures of economic development, agricultural commodities, ELCs, and forest loss.
 For the period 1993 to 2015, we use generalised linear models to 1) model the relationships between the rate of forest loss and macroeconomic, commodity price, and producer price variables, and 2) model the relationships between the allocation of new ELCs and macroeconomic, commodity price, and producer price variables.
 Our results will provide important data to identify direct and indirect drivers of forest loss in Cambodia, aiding in the identification of leverage points, supporting the development of agricultural and forest policies, and contributing more widely to the forest transition literature for SEA.